assen-totin/cdn/README.md

 Set the DSN in the configuration option `cnd_sql_dsn` using the following syntax: `host:port:username:password:database`.
 If you host is `localhost`, you may put the full path to the Unix socket instead of port number.

+## Oracle

+Set the DSN in the configuration option `cnd_sql_dsn` just like you would do for MySQL above; field `host` should be a valid TNS record with a hostname and a service, typically in the format `hostname/service` fields `port` and `database` are ignored.

+You'll need to manually install Oracle Instant Client library; make sure you have a version which knows how to talk to your Oracle server.

+You'll also need the OCI library from https://github.com/vrogier/ocilib.
+In order for this library to work, at runtime you'll need to export the ORACLE_HOME variable.

 # Dev environment setup

 NB: This is for RHEL-8 and derivatives.
 RHEL-7 has some differences in packages and in the configure command.